intabulas/go-node-bedrock/README.md

 This is a base image that has the things I need to do backend and frontend development in golang and node.

 **UPDATE** I also use the official confluent go lib, which requires librdkafka.
 This image now has librdkafka installed for building

-**UPDATE** At somepoint I will remove pkgr/packr as 1.16 and go:embed is used more
+Feb 23rd, 2022 - pkger and packr were removed

-Feb 4th, 2020 - Lerna has been removed
+Feb  4th, 2022 - Lerna has been removed

 Included: